SOME BELGIAN FUSES

 Return at the top of the page

-Brass fuse, graduated from 2 to 55 hundreds of meter with 50 meters steps, with 51 mm screw thread.
+Brass fuze, graduated from 2 to 55 hundreds of meter with 50 meters steps, with 51 mm screw thread.

-Designed and built at the Belgian Pyrotecnics School before 1914 ("EP" markings sometimes visble - not on the model shown).
+Designed and built at the Belgian Pyrotecnics School before 1914 ("EP" markings sometimes visble - not on the model shown), it was clearly inherited from the German time and percussion systems.

 That fuse equipped the :